-- 192 The liability for accrued benefits, or member entitlements, is the present obligation to pay benefits to members or beneficiaries in the future. - 193 Accrued benefits of a SMSF may arise from: - Accumulation entitlements where the member bears the investment risk. - Defined benefit entitlements where a party, other than the member, bears the investment risk.
-The other party is generally an employer before the beneficiary ceases employment or the SMSF post cessation of the member's employment. - Insurance claims paid or payable to the SMSF owing to members. - 194 The audit assertions with respect to a SMSF's accrued benefits are: - Existence the accrued benefits are entitlements of members. - Rights and obligations (ownership) the accrued benefits are obligations of the SMSF. - Completeness all accrued benefits of each member of the SMSF have been recorded. - Valuation and allocation accrued benefits are recorded at appropriate amounts and allocated to the appropriate account/member. - 195 Audit risks for accrued benefits include: - Contributions not being allocated correctly to members.
+194.192.
+The liability for accrued benefits, or member entitlements, is the present obligation to pay benefits to members or beneficiaries in the future.

+195.193.
+Accrued benefits of a SMSF may arise from:

+- Accumulation entitlements where the member bears the investment risk. - Defined benefit entitlements where a party, other than the member, bears the investment risk.
+The other party is generally an employer before the beneficiary ceases employment or the SMSF post cessation of the member's employment. - Insurance claims paid or payable to the SMSF owing to members.

+196.194.
+The audit assertions with respect to a SMSF's accrued benefits are:

+- Existence the accrued benefits are entitlements of members. - Rights and obligations (ownership) the accrued benefits are obligations of the SMSF. - Completeness all accrued benefits of each member of the SMSF have been recorded. - Valuation and allocation accrued benefits are recorded at appropriate amounts and allocated to the appropriate account/member.

+197.195.
+Audit risks for accrued benefits include, but are not limited to:

-- Income not being allocated correctly or appropriately to individual members. - Benefit payments or expenses being allocated incorrectly to member's balances. - Member balances and components not being carried forward correctly from one period to another. - 196 Accrued benefits are calculated differently for accumulation and defined benefit funds.
+- Contributions not being allocated correctly to members. - Income not being allocated correctly or appropriately to individual members. - Benefit payments or expenses being allocated incorrectly to member's balances. - Member balances and components not being carried forward correctly from one period to another. - defined benefit funds.
 For accumulation funds, benefits are based on the performance of the SMSF's investments and do not exceed the assets available in the SMSF.
 Accrued benefits in an accumulation fund are calculated as the difference between the carrying value of the assets and the carrying value of tax and sundry liabilities as at the reporting period.
-Any liability for accrued benefits is included in the statement of financial position for an accumulation fund. - 197 The defined benefits component of a defined benefit fund is payable by reference to a formula based on some combination of each member's salary, years of service, contribution rate and/or some other measure such as life expectancy or other actuarial derived amount.
-Accrued benefits in a defined benefit fund are based on actuarial valuations which must be conducted: - (a) triennially when in accumulation mode; 56 or - (b) annually when in pension mode.
-57 - 198 Actuarial valuations are based on the application of a market-based risk-adjusted discount rate and relevant actuarial assumptions to expected future pension payments.
+Any liability for accrued benefits is included in the statement of financial position for an accumulation fund. - 199.197.
+The defined benefits component of a defined benefit fund is payable by reference to a formula based on some combination of each member's salary, years of service, contribution rate and/or some other measure such as life expectancy or other actuarial derived amount.
+Accrued benefits in a defined benefit fund are based on actuarial valuations which must be conducted:

+- triennially when in accumulation mode; 55 or (a) - annually when in pension mode.56 (b)

+200.198.
+Actuarial valuations are based on the application of a market-based risk-adjusted discount rate and relevant actuarial assumptions to expected future pension payments.
 For defined benefit funds with an actuarial valuation at period end, a liability for accrued benefits is shown on the face of the statement of financial position.
 For a defined benefit fund which does not have an actuarial valuation at period end, a statement of net assets is prepared and the liability for accrued benefits is disclosed as a note to the financial statements as at the last actuarial valuation date.